rock-solid/wordpress-progressive-web-apps/readme.txt

 The WordPress Progressive Web Apps plugin helps bloggers, publishers and other content creators to go beyond responsive web design and 'appify' their existing mobile presence.
 Progressive Web Apps is supported on: iOS & Android.
 Compatible browsers: Safari, Google Chrome, Android – Native Browser.
 The plugin has been tested on WordPress 4.8 and later, we recommend using the latest WordPress version.

-The WordPress Progressive Web Apps plugin includes one FREE mobile app theme (MOSAIC) which is customizable (colors, fonts, appearance) via the WordPress admin area.
+The WordPress Progressive Web Apps plugin includes one FREE mobile PWA (MOSAIC) which is customizable (colors, fonts, appearance) via the WordPress admin area.
 The tech stack we used in building this Progressive Web App includes:

 * React JS
 * Semantic UI for UI components